GasparSekula/ObesityRiskPrediction/README.md

 # Multi-Class Prediction of Obesity Risk 📊

 This repository contains code and resources for the Multi-Class Prediction of Obesity Risk project.
-The original idea of project comes from [Kaggle Competitions](https://www.kaggle.com/competitions/playground-series-s4e2/data).
+The original idea of the project comes from [Kaggle Competitions](https://www.kaggle.com/competitions/playground-series-s4e2/data).
 The objective is to predict the risk of obesity using machine learning techniques.

 ## Data 📈